postsharp/Metalama.Documentation/content/conceptual/aspects/fundamentals/aspect-abilities.md

 ## Customizing its appearance in the IDE

-By default, an aspect class is represented in the IDE by the name of this class without the `Attribute` suffix, if any.
+By default, an aspect class is represented in the IDE by the name of the class trimmed of its `Attribute` suffix, if any.
 To override the default name, annotate the aspect class with the <xref:System.ComponentModel.DisplayNameAttribute> annotation.